knlrvr/keep-up/README.md

 4. Open `http://localhost:3000` in a browser to view the application

 ## Notes
 > This is an ongoing project!
+If anyone comes across this, please post!